-Several fictional characters in novels and short stories become accepted very quickly, but Dick Tracy is a fictional police detective character who is nether a part of a crime novel nor is a private detective, but is still incredibly popular among people.
+Some fictional characters in novels and short stories are very quickly accepted, but Dick Tracy is a fictional police detective character who is neither part of a crime novel nor a private detective, but is still incredibly popular with people.

 Dick Tracy has been a part of comic strip for a long time that fights crime, criminals and various real life gangsters.
 Dick Tracy was created by the famous cartoonist Chester Gould and was first introduced to the people in the year 1931.
 The word Dick actually meant detective and so the name Dick Tracy became all the rage.

-Chester Gould has included every bit of private investigation into this character and the comic strip.
-Dick Tracy is a detective who makes use of forensic science, new technologies, hi-tech arms and even advanced gadgetry to solve cases and fight criminals.
+Chester Gould has infused the character and the comic with all the tools for private investigators.
+Dick Tracy is a detective who uses forensic science, new technologies, high-tech weaponry and even advanced gadgetry to solve cases and fight criminals.